UTNkar/documentation/content/infrastructure/cloudflare.md

 CloudFlare keeps excessive data on requests, so it's interesting to take a look once in a while.

+It also hides the server ip address which adds an extra protection against attacks. **Important!:** Don't make the server ip address public e.g. write them on this webpage.
+Only give it to trusted people.

 ### Cloudflare proxy

 Next to almost all DNS posts there is a cloud that can be orange or gray.
 This is the cloudflare proxy.
 If the cloud is orange the traffic to that domain goes through cloudflare and gets protected.
 If it is gray, cloudflare wont protect it and will just let traffic through.

+All records should be proxied through cloudflare (orange) so that they are protected. **Note!** Mutlilevel-domains should not be proxied since the SSL certificate does not handle those kinds of domains.

+{{% notice warning %}}

+When a record is proxied through cloudflare, you can not use SSH on that record (`ssh moore.utn.se`).
+Instead you must SSH to the ip directly (`ssh XXX.XXX.XXX.XXX`)

+{{% /notice %}}

 ### DNS Structure